Life Review: Why Looking Back Strengthens the Present and the Future

 Is life review the same as counselling or therapy?

-Life review is a therapeutic process, and at Upside Stories it is delivered by a clinical psychologist as part of structured psychological therapy.
-It draws on evidence-based approaches including narrative therapy, CPT, CBT-informed tools, schema therapy, and frameworks for meaning-making and posttraumatic growth.
+Life review is a therapeutic process, and at Upside Stories it is delivered by a clinical psychologist as part of structured but also personalised approach to psychological therapy.
+As described above, it draws on several evidence-based approaches — narrative therapy, Cognitive Processing Therapy, CBT, Schema Therapy, and ACT — integrated through a framework of meaning-making and posttraumatic growth.

 What makes life review distinctive is its orientation.
 Where much of therapy is focused on reducing symptoms or solving problems, life review is oriented toward meaning, identity, and the construction of a coherent and purposeful life narrative.
 It is not only for people in significant distress — though it is absolutely appropriate for those who are — but also for people who are fundamentally well and who want to engage with their life story in a more intentional way.

-At Upside Stories, life review is central to the Rewrite Your Story program (upsidestories.com.au/rewrite-your-story) — a 10-week evidence-based program for people in midlife and older age who want to make sense of their past, reconnect with their strengths, and write the next chapter of their life with clarity and purpose.
+At Upside Stories, life review is central to the Rewrite Your Story program — a 10-week evidence-based program for people in midlife and older age who want to make sense of their past, reconnect with their strengths, and write the next chapter of their life with clarity and purpose.
+Rewrite Your Story combines Cognitive Processing Therapy and Life Review with the THRIVE model of psychological growth, offering a structured but flexible foundation.
+Six sessions are recommended over 10 weeks, billed one at a time, so you can pause, stop, or continue beyond six sessions based on your goals.

 What about regret?